deinig/teams-mutewatcher/README.md

 # TeamsMuteWatcher

-TeamsMuteWatcher is a PowerShell script that monitors the mute state of Microsoft Teams and triggers webhooks based on the mute status or the presence of a Teams window.
-It is designed to integrate with external systems, such as IoT devices, to provide visual or auditory feedback on the mute state.
+TeamsMuteWatcher is a PowerShell script that monitors the mute state of Microsoft Teams and triggers webhooks based on:

-It is used to control Shelly Powerplugs to switch on light indicators to show my Family, if I am in a meeting or not (Teams Window detected).
-This is an alternative BusyLight based on Shelly Plugs.
+- The current microphone mute state
+- The presence of an active Teams window (i.e. “in a meeting”)

+It is designed to integrate with external systems (e.g. IoT devices, Shelly plugs, custom lights) to provide visual or acoustic feedback for your meeting status.

+Typical use cases:

+- Control Shelly power plugs to switch on/off status lights so your family can see whether you are in a meeting (Teams window detected).
-I also use it to switch an On-Air-Light on my desk, based on the mute state in teams.
+- Drive an “On Air” light on your desk based on the mute state in Teams.

-The script and this readme is completeley created by AI (github Copilot).
+> Note: The original version of this script and README was generated with GitHub Copilot and then refined manually.

 ## Features
 - Detects the mute state of Microsoft Teams.